Convert anything, at global scale.

 Why convert DOTX to XBM?

-Convert to XBM when preserving legacy X11 bitmap assets or interfacing with very old Unix UI workflows.
+Choose XBM as target when preserving legacy X11 bitmap assets or interfacing with very old Unix UI workflows.

 What changes when converting DOTX to XBM?